-And for good reason.
 Beans are incredibly versatile and economical.
 My pantry is stocked with cans of beans I bought, and my freezer is stocked with bags of beans I cooked.
 If I can find quality canned beans on a good deal, I stock up.
 If I have the time but not the money, I cook my own.

 Once you see how easy it is to cook beans from scratch, it will give you one more way to stretch your grocery bucks as far as they can go.
 After all, thawing a bag of beans is every bit as easy as cranking open a can.
 Like I read on one online forum, “Beans in the freezer are like money in the bank.”
 Now that’s my kind of math.
 And the added bonus?
 Not only do you spend less money, but you also control the ingredient list.

-Health Benefits:
+Health Benefits

 Beans are high in protein and low in fat.
 They are a great source of soluble fiber which helps remove harmful cholesterol from your body before it’s absorbed.
 Incorporating beans into your diet can help lower your cholesterol and reduce your risk for heart disease, heart attacks, and breast & prostate cancer.
 In fact, studies have found Hispanic women have half the risk of breast cancer as white women.
 Researchers attribute this, in part, to the high quantity of legumes in their diet.
 Cool beans.

-Price & Quality:
+Price & Quality

 There is a reason Dave Ramsey advocates a “beans and rice” diet when counseling people out of debt.
 It’s cheap.
-You can find canned black beans at Winco for as low as .60/can.
+You can find canned black beans at Winco for as low as 60 cents a can.
 Dried black beans are even cheaper than this.
-Winco sells their generic bags for .90/lb.
-One pound of dried beans = about six cups of cooked beans.
-Six cups for around a buck!
+Winco sells their generic bags for 90 cents a pound.

 The bulk section is often an even better deal.
-Fred Meyer, Winco, or Bob’s Red Mill are all good options, depending on your budget and your taste.
+Fred Meyer, Winco, and Bob’s Red Mill are all good options, depending on your budget and your taste.
 If you order through Azure Standard, their selection is very similar to Bob’s, but their prices are cheaper.
 Look for a store with a high turnover rate to ensure the freshest products and the best results.

-Of course, if we’re debating quality, canned beans can’t even begin to compare with the flavor and texture you get from cooking them from scratch.
-So let’s get started… Today we’ll cover cooking dried black beans.
 This soaking & cooking method will work for any bean that requires a long cooking time such as black-eyed peas, garbanzo beans, cannellini beans, pinto beans, etc. Pretty much anything but lentils.

 How to Soak and Cook Dried Beans